Salt-N-Pepa: 1993–1996: Groundbreaking success, Very Necessary

 Salt-N-Pepa's fourth studio album Very Necessary was released on October 12, 1993, on London Records.
 The album featured songwriting and production by Salt, Pepa, Spinderella, and Azor.
-Buoyed by the hits "Shoop" (U.S. #4, UK #13), co-produced by Pepa; "Whatta Man" (U.S. #3, UK #7) (featuring En Vogue); and "None of Your Business", a top 40 U.S. hit and a top 20 UK hit, Very Necessary eventually sold 7 million copies worldwide, with 5 million of those in the U.S. - 5× platinum status.
+Buoyed by the hits "Shoop" (U.S. No. 4, UK No. 13), co-produced by Pepa; "Whatta Man" (U.S. No. 3, UK No. 7) (featuring En Vogue); and "None of Your Business", a top 40 U.S. hit and a top 20 UK hit, Very Necessary eventually sold seven million copies worldwide, with 5 million of those in the U.S. - 5× platinum status.
 This made them the first female rap act (solo or group) to have a multi-platinum certified album.
-The group toured, and Salt co-starred in the movie Who's the Man? and Pepa co-starred in the film Joe's Apartment.
-Pepa had been romantically involved with Treach of the rap group Naughty By Nature.
+In 1994, they co-headlined The Very Necessary 12 Play Tour with R. Kelly.
 The trio won a Grammy Award for Best Rap Performance by a Duo or Group in 1995 for the single "None of Your Business", making them the first female rap act to win a Grammy, along with Queen Latifah who later won at the same ceremony.
 Very Necessary is the best-selling album by a female rap act.
+During this period, they also appeared in films.
+Salt co-starred in the movie Who's the Man?
+(1993) and Pepa co-starred in the film Joe's Apartment (1996).
+Pepa became romantically involved with Treach of the rap group Naughty By Nature.